JavadZahedi/URL-shortener/README.md

 # URL-shortener
 This is a URL shortener web application.
+You can register and login into the site and shorten your desired urls.
 To run the project, do this instructions:
 - make a git repository and clone the project into `URL-shortener` directory:
   ```
   git init